mbradle/wnutils/doc/source/plot_tutorial.rst

     >>> import matplotlib.pyplot as plt
     >>> plt.plot(x, y, color='black')

-When the plotting routine creates multiple plots, the object passed in through `plotParams` is a :obj:`list` of dictionaries of :obj:`matplotlib.pyplot.plot` optional keyword arguments.
+When the plotting routine creates multiple curves on the same plot, the object passed in through `plotParams` is a :obj:`list` of dictionaries of :obj:`matplotlib.pyplot.plot` optional keyword arguments.
+Each dictionary in the list corresponds to a curve on the plot.

 Setting plot methods
 --------------------